Perhaps everyone feels this way at this time of the year?

 Hospitality, tourism and travel industries are growing in many states across the national resulting in an increased demand for managers of hotels, restaurant and spas.
 Food manufacturing companies seek FACS graduates to work in product development, consumer affairs, public policy, strategic planning, marketing and research.
 Counselors are needed to work with individuals faced with alcohol/ drug abuse and in family crisis careers.
 The beginning of coursework includes learning about family, child development and that is FACS courses.

 Greetings.
 My name is Natalie.
-Scott and I have been married for 35 years and we have two beautiful daughters.
+Scott and I have been married for 36 years and we have two beautiful daughters.
 They have both finished college and moved away to follow their dreams.
-We have two faithful kitties, Callie & Lucy.
-I just finished my 37th year teaching Family & Consumer Science at our Public High School.
+We have two faithful kitties, Lucy & Jasmine.
+I just retired after my 38th year teaching Family & Consumer Science at our Public High School.
 I have been creating things since I was a little girl.
 I hope you have time to stop into my Etsy shops to see how I spend my leisure time.
 Thank you for your visit.
 Be sure to say Hello.
 I love to read your comments.